deeplearning4j/deeplearning4j/ja/lstm.md

 ---
-title: A Beginner's Guide to Recurrent Networks and LSTMs
+title:A Beginner's Guide to Recurrent Networks and LSTMs
 layout: default
 ---